Pbeeltje/.github.io/index.md

-## Portfolio Philip Beeltje
+## About
+Hello!
+I'm Philip Beeltje, a recent Chinese Studies graduate, who is currently trying to learn how to code.

-Below are some of the coding projects I've been working on:
+Below are some of the projects I've been working on:

 #### Python
 [Character Generator](#Chargen)